ARM-software/abi-aa/buildattr64/buildattr64.rst

 A consumer must be able to parse the header of all subsections that have a prefix of "aeabi".
 If the header is optional then a consumer may skip the subsection if they do not recognize the full vendor-name.

+All public subsections must have a unique vendor name.

+Each public subsection defines its own attribute tags.

 Default values for public tags
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^